 What is smarketing?
-The integrated marketing services advantage
+The integrated marketing strategy advantage

-While we know it’s ideal to approach a campaign with integrated marketing in mind, the ultimate goal is to operate alongside sales as one single lead-generating system.
+While we know it’s ideal to approach a campaign with integrated marketing in mind, the ultimate goal is to operate in parallel with sales, nurturing prospects down the funnel with sales and marketing channels in near-equal frequency.
 This is called ‘Smarketing’, a blend of sales and marketing referring to when the two teams are fully aligned in terms of goals, processes, and communications.

-But how do you know you’ve nurtured a successful ‘smarketing’ team?
+But how do you know you’ve created a successful ‘smarketing’ team?
 Here are the key indicators to look out for:

 - Transparency: Open communication about shared goals

 - Consistency: Processes are assessed for consistency across customer touch points

 - Closed feedback loops: Sales and marketing have agreed on a content feedback process

 - Cross-functional: All go-to-market strategies require input from both parties